revenuepointlabs/platform-notifications/README.md

 npm start
 ```

 The server will start on the specified port (default: 3000).
-You can now send HTTP POST requests to the `/platform-event` endpoint.
+You can now send HTTP POST requests to the `/platform-event` endpoint, ensuring to include a valid API key in the headers.

 ### Testing the API